Company secretarial services that keep you off the strike-off register

 Share capital, dividends and board minutes

-We document the company-law side of profit extraction: drafting dividend vouchers and board minutes so dividends are legally declared out of distributable reserves, recording allotments and transfers, and handling share reorganisations.
+We document the company-law side of profit extraction: drafting dividend vouchers and board minutes so dividends are legally declared out of distributable reserves, recording allotments and transfers (preparing the stock transfer form (J30), issuing share certificates and refreshing your statement of capital), and handling share reorganisations.
+This is the day-to-day corporate governance, board minutes, resolutions and any annual general meeting (AGM) paperwork, kept properly recorded.
 With dividend tax at 10.75%, 35.75% and 39.35% above the £500 dividend allowance, getting the paperwork right protects both the company and the directors taking the income.

 Why it pays off